 is an area which is normally dry, but gets soaked during storms.

-This area was cleared in Donaldson but is normally
+This area was cleared in Donaldson but is normally full of trees.

 The modern Mississippi

 What the modern Mississippi looks like.
 The leevee is in the front, with endless barges in the distance.
 The river was very high from rain, so most of the land between the river and leevee is flooded in this photo.